aexol-studio/deenruv/plugins/merchant-plugin/README.md

 - `credentials` — Google OAuth credential JSON for a service account or an authorized user.
 Store and distribute this value as a secret.
 - `brand` — the brand applied to exported product attributes.
+- `contentLanguage` — two-letter product language code (defaults to `pl`).
+- `feedLabel` — Merchant Center feed label (defaults to `PL`).

+`publicBaseUrl` is supplied by the export strategy.
+It must produce absolute, publicly reachable `http` or `https` product and image URLs.
+The example server reads it from `PUBLIC_URL`, then `HOST_URL`, and only falls back to localhost in local development.

 Product inputs are written only to the configured data source.
 Merchant API processing is asynchronous, so a processed product might not be readable for several minutes after a successful write.

+After upgrading an existing installation, generate and run a database migration for the new `merchant_sync_run` and `merchant_sync_item` history tables before starting workers.

 #### Deployment prerequisites (documentation only)